smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 2. Connect

-Before you can start talking using PTT, you need connect to server.
+Before you can start talking, you need connect to server.
 You can do that by call connect method from VoicePing instance.

 ```kotlin